Why should I compress videos?

 Check out the tools that will help you not lose quality!

-The habit of watching videos online as entertainment is no longer such a novelty.
-Uploading video content on the web has become a form of working for many audiovisual professionals.
+In fact, uploading video content on the web has become a form of work for many audiovisual professionals.

 However, exporting these media files from editing programs sometimes proves to be grueling depending on its size.
 This is why compressing videos is so important.